 These are more popular or garden-grown of cannabis (or sometimes called street cannabis) that are high in Tetrahydrocannabinol (THC) content, the psychoactive element in the plant.

-The Canada-based researchers, on the other hand, have dedicated their experiment on the strains of Cannabis sativa, which has concentrated amounts of the anti-inflammatory component cannabidiol (CBD).
+The Canada-based researchers who have been studying Canadian weed, on the other hand, have dedicated their experiment on the strains of Cannabis sativa, which has concentrated amounts of the anti-inflammatory component cannabidiol (CBD).

 The team’s varieties are rich in CBD or have balanced CBD and THC.
 This is so they can administer a higher dose without impairing them, which is very much possible with the psychoactive attributes of THC.

 The High Note, which has two dispensaries in Los Angeles, offers both medicinal and recreational use cannabis.

 About cannabis and its health benefits